fllopis/range-slide-mango/README.md

 ## Description

-This repository contains a react project test with different react slide pickers examples with no HTML5.
+This repository contains a React project test with different range slide pickers examples with no HTML5.
+The project contains two examples with two types of use, one of them normal and the other one with fixed values.

+Create a `<Range />` component that accept some props like `min` and `max` values.
+The user can drag the dots between this values.

 ## How to install the project